Exchange rate

 A selection of banknotes from three currencies: United States dollar, Euro, and Romanian leu.

 In finance, an exchange rate is the rate at which one currency will be exchanged for another currency.
 Currencies are most commonly national currencies, but may be sub-national as in the case of Hong Kong or supra-national as in the case of the euro.

 The exchange rate is also regarded as the value of one country's currency in relation to another currency.
 For example, an interbank exchange rate of 141 Japanese yen to the United States dollar means that ¥141 will be exchanged for or that will be exchanged for ¥141.
 In this case it is said that the price of a dollar in relation to yen is ¥141, or equivalently that the price of a yen in relation to dollars is $1/141.

 The exchange rate may be quoted as a ratio, for instance, USD/EUR might be equal to 0.8625.
-In this case, the ratio must be interpreted as adimensional, that is, USD/EUR=0.8625, or 1 USD = 0.8625 EUR, meaning that 1 United States dollar will be exchanged for 0.8625 Euros, or that 1 Euro will be exchanged for 1/0.8625=1.1594 United States dollars.
-Equivalently, EUR/USD = 1.1594.

 Each country determines the exchange rate regime that will apply to its currency.
 For example, a currency may be floating, pegged (fixed), or a hybrid.
 Governments can impose certain limits and controls on exchange rates.
 Countries can also have a strong or weak currency.
 There is no agreement in the economic literature on the optimal national exchange rate policy (unlike on the subject of trade where free trade is considered optimal).
 Rather, national exchange rate regimes reflect political considerations.